 After much debate, we decided that the best plan for our small home renovation was to build a mudroom addition off the kitchen door.
 We wanted a separate entry space and there just wasn’t a way to create one within the existing footprint.
 By building the addition on this side of the house we had a nice transition from the mudroom directly into the kitchen.
 This works well for carrying groceries in etc…

 When we started planning the mudroom addition we realized that it was going to be very difficult to match the new exterior finishes to the existing house.
 The house was built in 1993.
 The siding, windows, shingles etc… were original and they were going to need to be replaced in the near future.
-So after much discussion and number crunching we upped the scale of the project to include windows and doors, siding, decks and outdoor living space!
-Our small home renovation had a turned into a major project!
+So after much discussion and number crunching, we upped the scale of the project to include windows and doors, siding, decks and outdoor living space!
+Our small home renovation had turned into a major project!

 The very first step was adding on a front porch.
 Our climate here is fairly extreme.
 It can be -40ºC here frequently in the winter and we get a lot of snow.
 Adding a protected front entrance made a huge difference.
-Now when guests arrive there’s a covered area to stand and the snow or rain doesn’t drive through the front door as you are stepping in!
+Now when guests arrive there’s a covered area to stand and the snow or rain doesn’t drive through the front door as you are stepping in.

 This first step was exciting because we could immediately see how different the house was going to look.
-Just this porch alone would have made a huge difference to our little bungalow!
+Just this porch alone would have made a huge difference to our little bungalow.
 If you are considering adding a front porch, I’d say go for it!
-It was one of the biggest and best changes that we made!
+It was one of the biggest and best changes that we made.

 And of course, we had to add the front porch swing as soon as possible!
 This was an element that I had dreamt of for a long time and to see it become a reality was an emotional moment.

 The front porch is now one of our favourite hangout spots!
 We sit and swing in the shade in the summer.
 And in the winter we sit and swing in our snowsuits or sit to put our skates on and then skate down to the pond!

 Once the old deck was removed, the footprint for the mudroom and attached screen room was then mapped out.

 The foundation for the addition was built using ICF blocks on top of 12 ft piles.